SodyFX/SteeringBox/README.md

 # Sody's Steering Box
-Steering box for online racing to use with SimHub
+Steering box for online racing to use with SimHub for a Thrustmaster TX Servo base (will work with other Thrustmaster wheels that have the same threaded quick release)

-I used a few amazing projects and combined them all into one super steering box that can be used with almost any 70mm steering wheel.
+I used a few projects and combined them all into one super steering box that can be used with almost any 70mm steering wheel.
 Bolt it onto this 3D-printed project and have a good time.
-This began as a way to mount a SimPush Thrustmaster Wheel onto a universal button box with a quick release from AliExpress.
-I had to do some funky rotations on a Thrustmaster quick release base (rotated 30°) to make it work.
-I've included those 3D files in this project in case someone does want to use them.
+This began as a way to mount a SimPush Thrustmaster Wheel (58mm pattern) onto a button box with a quick release from AliExpress.
+I had to do some funky rotations on a Thrustmaster quick release base (rotated 30° to get the 58mm bolts onto the box, then 70mm onto the Thrustmaster part) to make it work.
+I've included those 3D files in this project in case someone does want to use them (the things marked as 58mm and not 70mm).
 In the end though, I bought a standard 70mm rim and that works so much better.
 I use an NRG quick release to match up with my Simagic GT Neo to swap back and forth and it's been an incredible solution for me.

 Also a big thanks to my buddy Nate for contributing his time/ideas to this box and being a tester.